 Explore the Big Apple and enjoy its majestic sights with this 6 hour Bus and Boat Tour in New York!

 New York is a phenomenal city with lots to offer, and the best way to experience the highlights is with one of the 6 Hours Bus and Boat tour in NYC from Small Bus Tours NYC.
 Let us take you on a journey that gives you first hand exposure to the heart of the city and the unique elements that make it stand apart as one of the capitals of the world.

-You have the option to be picked up at either 8:30 a.m. or 2:30 p.m. sharp at West 51st and Broadway in front of the Times Square McDonald’s restaurant.
+The tour starts at 9:30 a.m. sharp at West 51st and Broadway in front of the Times Square McDonald’s restaurant.
 We encourage all our passengers to dress appropriately for the weather and encourage them to bring along food and snacks for their comfort.